Great, unforgettable tracks from the past - part two

 6. Underworld - Dirty Epic

 Underworld's "Dirty Epic" is lyrically the most entertaining read you'll ever have and its delivery by Karl Hyde is poetic, hypnotic, and special to say the least.
-A fusion of many different things that make up this track that has no comparison.
+A fusion of many different things makes up this track that has no comparison.
 If you want to explore more, then listen to the album "Dubnobasswithmyheadman" from the beginning till the end, it is that good and then you will most likely put it on repeat a few more times.